 Stephanie is a 2015 graduate of the Historic Preservation master's program.
 While at UT, she served as a Coordinator for the Career Services office, Graduate Teaching Assistant for Construction I and Creative Problem Solving, Graduate Research Assistant for the Architecture & Planning Library, and Dean's Ambassador for UTSOA.

-Stephanie is a Senior Specialist with the City of San Antonio Office of Historic Preservation, where she works with architects, developers, and homeowners to rehabilitate and build in the city’s most significant places.
-She manages the Rehabber Club initiative, which provides hands-on training opportunities in key preservation trades.
-Additionally, she is currently leading the city's deconstruction & salvage policy initiative, which aims to maximize material salvage and reuse opportunities from older structures while achieving key sustainability goals.
-Previously, she worked as a Project Design Assistant for the State Preservation Board's 2016 exterior preservation project of the Texas State Capitol.
+Stephanie Phillips is currently a Senior Specialist with the City of San Antonio Office of Historic Preservation.
+She leads the Rehabber Club initiative and the City's deconstruction & salvage policy initiative, the latter which aims to maximize material salvage and reuse opportunities from older structures while achieving key sustainability and waste diversion goals.
+Previously, she worked as a Project Design Assistant for the State Preservation Board in Austin, where she helped manage the 2016 Exterior Preservation Project of the Texas State Capitol building.

 "Beyond Design Review: Building Community Support and Engagement."
-Paper session co-presented with Cory Edwards at the National Alliance for Preservation Commissions (NAPC) FORUM Conference in Des Moines, IA, July 21, 2018.
+Panel presentation at the National Alliance for Preservation Commissions (NAPC) FORUM Conference in Des Moines, IA, July 21, 2018.

-- Circular economy policy, building material salvage and reuse, climate heritage, heritage trades education, right to repair policy, designing for deconstruction, sustainable development, urban equity
+- Circular economy policy, building material salvage and reuse, climate heritage, heritage trades education, right to repair policy, designing for deconstruction, embodied carbon, urban equity